Let's talk about Kent Libraries

 • Sandgate library rhyme time

-by Folkestone mum, over 2 years ago
+by Folkestone mum, almost 3 years ago

 I really like taking my two youngest children to rhyme time in sandgate.
 My toddler loves joining in and proudly tells me she knows the words to the songs they sing which is so sweet.
 Rhyme time there is friendly and I like something I can drop into, that they run two sessions so even if struggling to get out the door with a baby and toddler I can normally make it, and it's a safe, free space to take my two little ones.
 As a mum who doesn't drive I really value local activities, especially in the winter when...
 Continue reading